mansi35/mansi35/README.md

 &nbsp;

-- 🔭 I’m currently working as a Website Product Manager at [Raahee](https://github.com/Raahee).
+- 🔭 I’m currently working as a Product Manager of Website Team at [Raahee](https://github.com/Raahee).

 - 🌱 I’m currently exploring **Angular** and **Machine Learning**.